TRIGGER WARNING: This post contains images that may be disturbing for some. Reader discretion is advised.

 …and that was the Journey to Enlightenment exhibit, although it was more a journey through hell.

 I can’t say I agree with everything, but it’s not for me to judge.
-Different cultures/religions have different beliefs, and it pisses me off when someone says that one is better than the other.
+Different cultures/religions have different beliefs.
 Understanding is more important than judging, I say.

 Less trigger-ing pictures.
 Gorgeous mountain views.